Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/TASKS.md

 ## Task 1
 * Objective: analyze your industry and decide your primary and support activities.
 * Every architectural project needs a concept model that helps architects and clients to visualize the idea.
 3D printers for architectural models are becoming more and more common in cutting-edge studios all over the world.
 Models are the most realistic and approximate expression of what a building will look like once it is built.
 The viewer can guess and have a preview of what the building to be constructed will resemble.
 It is possible to visualize the lines, the volumes and the relationship with the space that the building will have.

+Our company’s core business is to create personalized models adapted to multiple industries.
+For instance, we have composed various models for real estate agencies and developers, allowing the public to see what they are buying before it is built.
+Furthermore, we have reproduced some of the biggest architectural pieces around Spain, including the “Guggenheim Museum” in Bilbao and “La Sagrada Familia” in Barcelona.
+The former allowed the builders of the basilica to try the different details before including them in real life which has notably improved the final result.

+BuildingM can turn any idea, large or small, simple or complex, into a reality.
+We can manufacture any type of design, from prototyping to large-scale production.
+We now have the power to customize like never before and also to produce your product when and where you need it - from prototyping to full-scale production.
+BuildingM will help you open new markets and develop new applications, upgrading your business to a whole new level.

 ***
 * Your company's name: BUILDINGM